 - Cuisine: Healthy

-- 3 1/2 cups water (see notes for alternatives)
+- 3 1/2 cups water (see section above for alternatives)

-- 1/4 cup turmeric bug starter (see section above for details)
+- 1/4 cup turmeric bug starter (see the section above for details on how to make a starter)

 - Mix all of the ingredients in a 1-quart glass jar.
 Stir until the sugar has dissolved.

 - Cover with a piece of cloth or coffee filter held in place with a rubber band or metal ring.
-Place the jar somewhere warm and dark to ferment for 3 days and give it a good stir each day.
-Turmeric bug needs air for proper fermentation so don’t seal it during this initial ferment.
+Place the jar somewhere warm and dark to ferment for 3 to 7 days and give it a good stir each day.
+(A kitchen cupboard is perfect).
+Turmeric bug needs air for proper fermentation so don’t seal the jar during this initial ferment.

-- After 3 days there should have bubbles forming at the top of the jar.
-Strain the mixture and bottle it.
+- Once there are bubbles forming at the top of the jar, strain the mixture into a bottle.
 You will need to use a bottle that can handle the carbonation.
 See notes for more details.

 - Once it’s fizzy, store the turmeric soda in the refrigerator.
 Consume within four weeks of refrigeration.

 - Turmeric bug soda cannot be made with powdered turmeric.
-If you are unable to find fresh turmeric, I recommend making a less spicy ginger beer then adding 2 tbsp of powdered turmeric to the ferment.
+If you are unable to find fresh turmeric, I recommend making ginger beer and adding 2 Tbsp of powdered turmeric to the ferment.

 - The amount of sugar used will affect the final sweetness of the beverage.
-Using at least 3 tbsp is necessary to properly carbonate.
+Using 3 Tbsp of sugar is necessary to properly carbonate.
 Add more sugar if you enjoy sweet beverages.
+Turmeric soda cannot be made with alternative sweeteners, maple syrup, or honey.
+It needs sucrose to thrive.